poteresting/roboPasswordGenerator/README.md

 # roboPasswordGenerator
-Project : RoboPass is a password generator program that asks the user what type of password user wish to have and gives the best suggestion.
+Project : This program is a password generator that asks the user what type of password user wish to have and gives the best suggestion.